Inference scaling

 How does it work?

-1. To test a model’s performance and scalability characteristics, a model is deployed using a standard ML serving server such as Tensorfow Serve [1].
-Once a model is deployed, inferences based on REST and gRPC are generated using a load-testing framework such as locust [2].
-This setup simulates the scaling characteristics of the model given on a given infrastructure setting for a determined number of users.
-Latency results, as shown in Figure 1, demonstrate the comparative effect of increasing batch size during inference when using a REST and gRPC architecture independently.
+To test a model’s performance and scalability characteristics, a model is deployed using a standard ML serving server such as Tensorfow Serve [1].
+Once a model is deployed, inferences call to REST and gRPC model server endpoints are generated using a load-testing framework such as locust [2] or a custom script.
+Using this setup, various scaling characteristics of the model and the model serving infrastructure can be simulated.

 Links and further reading